cimris/odin-calculator/README.md

 ## In Progress

 - EXTRA CREDIT: Add keyboard support!
-(Partially Complete - Rudimentary Keypress Added Thus Far)
+(Partially Complete - Rudimentary Keypress Added Thus Far - Want This To Both Take Input and Make The On Screen Buttons React)

 ## TODO